robinnaik/fpa-infra/README.md

 - Both cluster have no external ip exposed except for external ip of the GKE control plane

 # Key Networking
-- Both clusters use one subnet for all nodes in asia-south1 region
+- VPC Network for both clusters use one primary subnet with /21 range in aisa-south1 region
 - Backend cluster services use ips from a separate subnet.
 While creating services, fixed ip addresses can be used
 - Cloud NAT is required to be set up for backend service as backend service connects to Cloud Mongo server hosted by MongoDB.
 - Cloud NAT is not set up for frontend so no connection from cluster nodes to internet are allowed